autotelik/datashift/README.markdown

 - *Spree Rake Tasks*

-  Specific Rake tasks are also provided for Spree loading - currently supports Product with associations, and Image loading.
+  Spree's product associations are non trivial so specific Rake tasks are also provided for loading Spree Producta with all associations and Image loading.

     jruby -S rake datashift:spree:products input=C:\MyProducts.xls

-  **Product loading from Excel files specifically requires JRuby (But not Excel or OLE)**.

 - *Seamless Spree Image loading can be achieved by ensuring SKU or class Name features in Image filename.